 Indie Publishing Roundup Summer 2017

 Indie: A small independent; unaffiliated; an obscure form of art which one learns about from someone slightly hipper than oneself.
-Here’s the bi-monthly Pantograph roundup of what’s happening with those hipsters in Aotearoa New Zealand indie publishing.
+Here’s the quarterly Pantograph roundup of what’s happening with those hipsters in Aotearoa New Zealand indie publishing.

 In February 2017 Makaro Press will publish A Tale of Love by novelist and essayist Linda Lê.
 Lê was born in Vietnam, but lives in France and writes exclusively in French.
 Her work has won the Benjamin Fondane, Bourse Cioran, and Prix Renaudot prizes, and has been shortlisted for the 2012 Prix Goncourt.
 Lê’s story follows psychiatric patients Ylane and Ivan who meet for the first time in the hospital’s library.
 In the shelter of the clinic they find happiness, but release into the outside world is frightening and their love becomes a struggle as reality intrudes.
 A Tale of Love is a novel as much about the power of reading and writing to transform as it is about the transformation of love.